Hakuna Matata (song): Meaning

-Hakuna matata is a phrase in Swahili that is frequently translated as "no worries".
 In a behind-the-scenes segment on The Lion King Special Edition DVD, the film's production team claim that it picked up the term from a tour guide while on safari in Kenya.
 It was then developed into an ideology that, along with the seemingly antithetical value of duty to the monarchy, is central to the moral content of the film.

 The title phrase is pronounced with American English phonology within the song, including a flapped "t", rather than as it is pronounced in Swahili.

 Critical reception

-"Hakuna Matata" has become one of Disney's most celebrated and popular songs, establishing itself as one of the studio's greatest and most iconic.
+"Hakuna Matata" has become one of Disney's most celebrated and popular songs.
 The song was nominated for Best Song at the 67th Academy Awards but lost to "Can You Feel the Love Tonight", one of three Lion King song nominations (the third one was "Circle of Life").
 It was also ranked 99th in the AFI's list of the 100 best American movie songs of all time, Disney's seventh and last entry of songs on the list (the others being "When You Wish Upon a Star" from Pinocchio at #7, "Some Day My Prince Will Come" from Snow White and the Seven Dwarfs at #19, "Supercalifragilisticexpialidocious" from Mary Poppins at #36, "Wind Beneath My Wings" from Beaches at #44, "Zip-A-Dee-Doo-Dah" from Song of the South at #47, and "Beauty and the Beast" from Beauty and the Beast at #62).

-A shortened version of "Hakuna Matata" was used as the theme song of the spinoff Timon & Pumbaa TV series.
+A shortened version of "Hakuna Matata" was used as the theme song of the spinoff TV series Timon & Pumbaa.
 Another shortened version of "Hakuna Matata" was used in the TV series The Lion Guard in the first-season episode "Bunga and the King" (2016), sung by the cast members.

 The film's 2019 photorealistic CGI remake features a version performed by Billy Eichner as Timon, Seth Rogen as Pumbaa, JD McCrary as young Simba, and Donald Glover as adult Simba.

+Disney trademarked the phrase "Hakuna matata" in 2003 for merchandise.
+This has lead to criticism that the company has appropriated a cultural phrase and turned it into a commodity.